 Planning next year's garden is something you may want to consider before winter.
 Making notes now will keep you ahead of the game come spring.

-This is our final Tuesdays in the Garden series and today we are talking about getting the garden ready for winter.
-Every year in the fall I assess my garden by walking around, taking pictures and making notes in a small note book.
-Come January and February I’m so ready to start planning next year’s garden and these notes are a great place to start.
+This is the final Tuesdays in the Garden series and today I'm talking about getting the garden ready for winter.
+Every year in the fall I assess my garden by walking around, taking pictures, and making notes in a small notebook.
+Come January and February I'm so ready to start planning next year's garden and these notes are a great place to start.

 Most of the work I leave until spring, such as pruning perennials.
 I like to keep the foliage around for winter interest, and to help out the wildlife.
 I also usually divide perennials in the spring.
 Still, come fall and early winter, I definitely like to take a inventory of what I need to do come spring.

 1. Over Grown Plants

 Make a note for those plants which have overgrown their space.
 Maybe they taking over an area like the perennial begonia above.